michbeck100/pimatic-echo/README.md

 Please note that pimatic-echo will use port 80 by default, as this is needed for the newer echo, so make sure that this port is either free or change it to another free port.
+If your pimatic instance is using port 80, pimatic-echo will reuse the port.

 #### Configuration
 The configuration of pimatic can be extended by adding an attribute called "echo" on every supported device.